helixscript/INSPIIRED2/README.md

 | `--vectorTestMinPercentID` | `90` | Minimum BLAST nucleotide identity, as a percentage, for a vector hit. |
 | `--vectorTestMinCoverage` | `90` | Minimum percentage of the test segment covered by the vector alignment. |

 When enabled, the vector filter writes removed records to `prepReads_vectorHitReads.tsv.gz`.
-If the filter is disabled, that diagnostic is not written.
-HMM and over-read stages stop when they remove every record.
-Also check that the primary output is nonempty after vector filtering before proceeding.

 ### `alignReads`